Devon Rex vs Domestic Longhair: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Devon Rex and Domestic Longhair is one of the most significant factors in choosing between these cats.
 Devon Rex is characterized by a playful, mischievous, affectionate personality, while Domestic Longhair tends toward varies widely, adaptable traits.
 In daily life, this means Devon Rex owners typically experience a cat that leans toward playful behavior, while Domestic Longhair owners find their cat more inclined toward varies widely tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Pick based on personality and lifestyle fit, not on an imagined ranking of the two temperaments.

 Best for Families with Children